Codemy10/Config/README.md

-- 👋 Hi, I’m @Codemy10
+- 👋 Hi, I’m Rahmon
-- 👀 I’m interested in web development
 - 🌱 I’m currently a front end web developer
 - 💞️ I’m looking to collaborate on web development generally
 - 📫 How to reach me: